samipfjo/pynetcheck/README.md

 # pynetcheck
-Scheduled ping checks and speedtests with data persistence
+Scheduled ping checks and speedtests with data persistence.
+Currently Windows only.

 &nbsp;